 - repetitive and unconscious movements when daydreaming, such as rocking back and forth or twitching

-It is currently not possible to formally diagnose maladaptive daydreaming.
+It is not currently possible to formally diagnose maladaptive daydreaming.

-There is insufficient evidence to suggest maladaptive daydreaming can be classed as a psychiatric condition, but it does have some similarities with some of them.
+There is insufficient evidence to suggest that maladaptive daydreaming can be classed as a psychiatric condition, but it does have some similarities with some of them.